The Forsyte Saga

 The story continues to advance by scenes.
 There is little narration about what is going on.
 We get everything we need from the interaction of the characters.
 This interaction is, to a great degree, carried by simple conversation.
 As an accomplished playwright, Galsworthy is a dab hand at dialogue.
 The civilized, unaffected English sounds like how those characters would speak, while bringing out the suppressed emotions under their calm exteriors.
 More importantly, it pushes the plot contradictions forward.
 It makes for an easy read that translates well to screenplays.

 The figure at the heart of the drama is Soames, a thirtyish member of the younger generation of Forsyte cousins who is the "man of property" of the title, his most prized possession being his slightly younger wife Irene.
 Her struggle to be free of her abusive husband to join a young professional man she falls in love with, the fiancé of her friend June Forsyte, and the awkward positions other Forsytes are placed in by the double scandal make up the central dilemmas of the first novel in the series.
-Questions of women's rights and economic inequality are raised, which might be expected to make this a work of great relevance even today.
+Questions of women's rights and economic inequality are raised, which you might think would make this a work of great relevance even today.

 Frankly though, much of this socially conscious drama comes across as a bit of a bore today.
 It just seems too much in the past.
-The moralizing among the various Forsytes tend to make it seem like a minor contretemps within a type of secretive well-to-do family whose day is long gone.
+The moralizing among the various Forsytes make it seem like a minor contretemps within a type of secretive well-to-do family whose day is long gone.

 What really does get the interest flowing though is the character of Soames Forsyte himself.
 His machinations work to isolate Irene from the world and, when that fails, to wreak his vile revenge on her and her lover.
 Soames is despicable.
 And yet...and yet we get how his own feelings have been deadened by the social strictures of the time and by the narrow, if exalted, role he has been born to play.
 We want to see him brought down, we yearn for him to be severely punished, but we'd also like to see him realize what he's done.
 A hope we suspect is forlorn.

-After The Man of Property—and a break of twelve years—Galsworthy took up threads of the family scandal again with "Indian Summer of a Forsyte" (1918), a short story that was eventually placed in The Forsyte Saga as an "interlude" between the first two novels.
+After The Man of Property—and a break of twelve years—Galsworthy takes up threads of the family scandal again with "Indian Summer of a Forsyte" (1918), a short story that was eventually placed in The Forsyte Saga as an "interlude" between the first two novels.
 This piece, featuring a touching relationship that develops between Irene and the dying Old Jolyon, is often cited by Forsyte fans as their favourite part of the saga, though others find it too sentimental.
 The story is painted in soft, golden tones, a little different from the matter-of-fact writing in the Forsyte novels.

 Soames is back in the spotlight again in the second novel, In Chancery (1920), the title referring to divorce court.
-But various other relationships among the Forsytes and their spouses also come into the plot.
+But other relationships among the Forsytes and their spouses also come into the plot.
 Then, after another interlude, the third novel of the sequence, To Let (1921), moves the drama on to the next generation, with Soames's daughter Fleur (by his second wife Annette) and Irene's son Jon (by young Jolyon) falling in love, while their respective parents have fits.

 Soames is still the same person, but the edges have come off in the last two novels of the sequence.
 He's objectionable but not virulently hateful.
 And, at last, by the end of To Let, Soames does come to some kind of realization of what a fool he's been.